-Patrick Godon is artistic director and pianist for the International Chamber Artists (ICA), a chamber music ensemble that he founded in 2006.
+Patrick Godon is the Artistic Director and pianist for the International Chamber Artists (ICA), a chamber music ensemble that he founded in 2006.
 ICA showcases a diverse group of professional musicians and performs a wide variety of repertoire.
 Through educational components during performances, ICA seeks to sustain the future of classical music audiences.
 ICA performs a series of 5 concerts at the Church of the Holy Spirit in Lake Forest, and also has been featured on WFMT, at the Chicago Cultural Center, the Morse Theater, St. James Cathedral, St. Gregory the Great Church, the Belden Stratford Hotel, the Schaumburg Prairie Center for the Arts, and the Harris Theater for Music and Dance.
 ICA went on its first international tour to Germany in September 2009 to critical acclaim.
 Discover more about this exciting ensemble at www.ICAmusic.org.

 In 2010, Patrick toured Japan twice as duo pianist with Reiko Yamada.
 They performed concerts in Tokyo and Nikko of music by Akira Ifukube, composer of the original Godzilla film score.
 One review said, “Mr. Patrick Godon possessed an embracing quality and he enveloped her in his warm-colored sound.
 I'm sure that everybody in the audience must have been attracted to his humanistic qualities.
 This concert is one that cannot be measured by normal standards; it took us to another dimension.”
 They returned to Japan in August 2014 to present concerts in honor of Ifukube's 100 year birth anniversary.
 Patrick has also performed duo piano works with CSO former principal piano Mary Sauer on stage at Orchestra Hall.